actions-marketplace-validations/wedsonlima_pr-review-labelmaker/README.md

-# Pull Request Review Labeler
+# PR Review Labelmaker
-Automatically label pull requests based on approved review
+Automatically label pull requests based on events

 ## Create Workflow
-Create a workflow (eg: .github/workflows/labeler.yml see Creating a Workflow file) to utilize the labeler action with content:
+Create a workflow (eg: .github/workflows/pr_review.yml see Creating a Workflow file) to utilize the labeler action with content:

 ```yml
 on: